braadworst/lg-core/README.md

 > ```
 > Read more about how to define and use middleware in the [guide](https://lagoonroad.com/guide#middleware).

+---

 ### road.where(environmentId:string, [...environmentId:String])

 ```
 road.where('webserver', 'client');
 ```
+When assigning middleware to the road you might want to switch the environment they need to be assigned to.
+You can do that by using the where method.

+The where method expects at least one argument, which should be a string.
+This is an environment id to which all the following middleware will be assigned.
+If you want to assign middleware to multiple environments you can just specify several ids like in the example above.

+---

 ### road.run(matchValue:string, middlewareId:string, [updateType:string])